creationix/http-codec/README.md

 http-codec
 =====================

-A HTTP parser and encoder packaged as a min-stream pull-filter.
+A HTTP parser and encoder packaged as a push-filter.